influxdata/helm-charts/charts/influxdb/README.md

 | backup.annotations | Annotations for backup cronjob | {} |
 | backup.podAnnotations | Annotations for backup cronjob pods | {} |

-The [full image documentation](https://hub.docker.com/_/influxdb/) contains more information about running InfluxDB in docker.
+For more information about running InfluxDB in Docker, see the [full image documentation](https://hub.docker.com/_/influxdb/).

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
-For example,
+For example:

 ```bash
 helm upgrade --install my-release \